-Until the 15th of February 2010 every student has to name three papers that s/he would like to work on (with priority A, B, C; please send to matta@soziologie.uzh.ch).
-In the first session s/he will be assigned one of those papers.
-Please make use of the possibility to inform yourself in advance about the rough content of the papers; e.g. use literature databases or ScholarGoogle and read the abstracts.
-The papers will also be available as pdf-files at the webpage http://www.suz.uzh.ch/davidov/lehre.html .
-Send requests for user name and password to matta@soziologie.uzh.ch.
+Until the first meeting (24th Feb 2011) at the latest, every student has to name three papers that s/he would like to present, each of them will be given a priority level - A, B, or C. Please send the titles of the three papers to matta@soziologie.uzh.ch.
+Try to send your preferences even earlier than the beginning of the semester.
+After the first session, every participant will be assigned one of those papers.
+Please inform yourself in advance about the content of the papers; use literature databases or ScholarGoogle and read the abstracts.
+Most of the papers will also be available as pdf-files in the respective OLAT-Course.